sugoku/OpeNITHMGUI/README.md

-# openithmgui
+# OpeNITHMGUI
-GUI to control firmware for OpeNITHM
+A simple GUI to control the firmware for OpeNITHM